A campaign is a product you sell or earn a commission on. In other words a campaign is a service or product your refer your users to.

 - The URL field is for the URL provided by your affiliate network.
 Remember to append one of the empty parameters such as &uap=, &epi= or &ref1= so that you can start tracking performance in Cost2Profit.

 - The “Affiliate link to the campaign” is what links tracking in Cost2Profit and your affiliate network.
 This is the link you should use on your website for the offer.
-You are welcome to use one of the integrated plugins (Affiliate Links or Pretty Links) to further customize the link.
+Just paste this link to one of the integrated plugins (Affiliate Links or Pretty Links) and than place the link from the plugin on your website.